prisma/prisma1/docs/1.1/04-Reference/07-Migration-Guides/04-Functions.md

 }
 ```

-## Resolvers
+## Resolver Functions

-Resolver in the Graphcool Framework are used to extend the capabilities of the auto-generated CRUD API.
+Resolver functions in the Graphcool Framework are used to extend the capabilities of the auto-generated CRUD API.
 Typical use cases include authentication (e.g. `signup` and `login` mutations) as well as integrating 3rd party services or wrapping REST APIs.

 For the following example, we'll consider the use case of wrapping a REST API (based on the [`rest-wrapper`](https://github.com/graphcool/graphcool-framework/tree/master/examples/0.x/rest-wrapper) example from the Graphcool Framework).
 We'll use `https://dog.ceo/api/breed/${breedName}/images/random` endpoint.